 Great Lakes Group: Lake Michigan Hall, Lake Superior Hall, Lake Huron Hall, and Seidman House were the first four buildings completed in 1963-1964 and were constructed on the southern portion of Grand Valley's campus.
 They are characterized by tall, slender concrete arches and native Michigan fieldstone.
 The group's fifth member, Lake Ontario Hall, was completed in Fall 2005 and is certified as LEED Silver.
 It is situated between Lake Michigan Hall and the Calder Fine Arts Center.

-- In addition to classrooms, Lake Michigan Hall houses the Department of Anthropology, the Advising Center for Brooks College, and the office of the Global Institute for Big History.
+- In addition to classrooms, Lake Michigan Hall houses the Department of Anthropology, the Advising Center for Brooks College, environmental and sustainability studies, sustainability practices, School of Communications, speech lab, Police Academy, and the office of the Global Institute for Big History.

 - Lake Superior Hall houses the School of Communications, including labs and classrooms.

 - Lake Huron Hall houses the departments of English and Classics.
 In 2020, the building underwent a major renovation.
 It gained new active learning classrooms and additional student collaboration space, along with becoming LEED Silver certified.

 - Special Collections and University Archives are located in Seidman House, nestled on the edge of the ravines.
 Aside from providing students an amazing view through floor-to-ceiling windows, it offers ample space with comfortable chairs and tables for quiet study.
 Special Collections & University Archives host rotating exhibits in the buildings cases, highlighting portions of the collections available for use in the Reading Room.
 These collections help support the university curricula and research interests of its faculty, staff, and students, as well as individuals outside the university.
 The building is named for the Thomas Erler Seidman Foundation of Grand Rapids, which donated the funds for its construction.